Orange Muffins

 Using yogurt in baking

-I’ve used greek yogurt in baking for years!
+I’ve used greek yogurt in baking for years – even in fast bread recipes in place of oil!
 It’s a great substitute for oil, providing that moistness without all the fat.

 Two things to note about using yogurt in baking.
 First, I still like to add a tablespoon or so of vegetable oil to the yogurt.
-I can’t tell you why just that bit make s difference, but it does – especially since I’m often using nonfat yogurt.
+I can’t tell you why just that bit makes a difference, but it does – especially since I’m often using nonfat yogurt.

 Second, baked goods made with yogurt will start to mold (because it’s dairy after all), so plan to eat these soon or put them in the refrigerator or freezer.
 You’ll notice they have a stickier consistency after a day or two, but they still taste delicious!